annholmes/Putah-Creek-eDNA/Supporting_Data_and_Resources/README.md

 ---

-For more detailed descriptions and other relevant resources, please see the README file in each subfolder.
+Please see the README file in each subfolder for file descriptions.